hebelsan/gardener-extension-provider-aws/docs/usage/usage.md

 End-users might want to update their custom `StorageClass`es to the new `ebs.csi.aws.com` provisioner.

 To deploy the efs-csi-driver add the annotation `enableCsiEfs: true` to your infrastructureConfig like in this [example](#example-shoot-manifest-one-availability-zone).
-Currently, we will deploy both the controller deployment and the node daemonset into the shoot cluster.
-We will add the necessary IAM privileges to your node instance profile from where the driver will read them via the ec2MetadataService.
+Currently, both the controller deployment and the node daemonset will be deployed into the shoot cluster.
+The necessary IAM privileges will be added to the node instance profile, allowing the driver to access them via the EC2 Metadata Service.
-Therefore, it's prohibited to set the `instanceMetadataOptions` to `httpTokens = required` and `enableCsiEfs: true` at the same time.
+**Important:** It is not permitted to set `instanceMetadataOptions` to `httpTokens = required` while also enabling `enableCsiEfs: true`.
+Doing so will prevent the driver from accessing the required metadata.

 ### Node-specific Volume Limits